Close

 • When individuals email us or provide Personal Information to us in other circumstances, such as requesting details about or attending and participating in a firm sponsored event or engaging with the alumni or careers portal.

-King & Spalding will use Personal Information only as set out in this Privacy Notice, as well as other purposes for which you give your consent.
-King & Spalding will not collect additional categories of Personal Information or use the Personal Information we collected for materially different, unrelated, or incompatible purposes without providing you notice.
+We will process Personal Information only for the purposes set out below, as well as other purposes for which you give your consent.
+We will not process the Personal Information we collected about you for materially different, unrelated, or incompatible purposes without providing you notice or, where required by law, obtaining your consent.

 Whom We Disclose Personal Information To